fpsvogel/fpsvogel.com/src/about.md

 ---
 layout: page
-title: My resume
+title: About me
 permalink: /about/
 ---

-I'm a web developer and Rubyist, originally self-taught from a humanities teaching background.
+I'm Felipe Vogel, a web developer and Rubyist.
+Originally I was self-taught from a humanities teaching background.

 I'm comfortable across the full stack, building **maintainable and scalable Rails apps** and bringing to life **modern, user-friendly UIs with Hotwire or React**.
 I also love to learn and stretch myself!